-The survey approach for badger needs to deliver data suitable to assess the relevant impacts and to meet requirements of Standing Advice.
+The survey approach for badger needs to deliver data suitable to assess the relevant impacts and to meet requirements of Standing Advice4.
 This includes considerations around access to foraging and watering areas, habitat connectivity (given badgers can be faithful to specific movement routes), and implications for territorial boundaries (e.g. from the erection of an extensive network of security fencing).
 Given the absence of detailed survey information and an understanding of main sett locations, I am not certain that surveys should be restricted to within 50m of the site boundary.
 This should be clarified further at PEIR stage.

 The approach for BNG survey has not been defined.
-The current best practice method for this is set out in the guidance for Biodiversity Metric 4.0.
-A MoRPH assessment is likely to be required to calculate baseline river units if watercourses (with the exception of ditches) are present in or adjacent https://www.gov.uk/guidance/badgers-advice-for-making-planning-decisions to the red line boundary.
-In addition to the identified relevance of the Environment Act, the BNG requirements of the emerging local plan should also be noted.
+The current best practice method for this is set out in the guidance for Biodiversity Metric 4.05.
+A MoRPH assessment is likely to be required to calculate baseline river units if watercourses (with the exception of ditches) are present in or adjacent

-&lt;sup>3 As footnote 2.
+3 As footnote 2.